Navelwriter/rp2350-rust-template/README.md

 - flip-link - this allows you to detect stack-overflows on the first core, which is the only supported target for now.
 - Raspberry Pi Pico 2
 - openocd, install with `sudo apt-get openocd`
-- VSCode with Cortex-Debugger extension
+- VSCode with Cortex-Debugger extension (if picotool)

-## Requirements: `probe-rs` branch
-- The standard Rust tooling (cargo, rustup) which you can install from https://rustup.rs/
-- cargo-generate
-- Toolchain support for the cortex-m33 processors in the rp2350 (thumbv8m.main-none-eabihf)
-- Picotool(optional) and SDK for the rp2350.
-Both are easy to install through install script in `Appendix B` [here](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
 ### probe-rs specific requirements
 - Follow installation instructions [here](https://probe.rs/docs/getting-started/installation/)
 - Add udev rules for the debug probe (Linux only):